slatedocs/slate/source/includes/api-reference/_index.html.md

 This method uploads an attachment to a task and returns the compact record for the created attachment object.
-It is not possible to attach files from third party services such as Dropbox, Box & Google Drive via the API.
+It is not possible to attach files from third party services such as Dropbox, Box, Vimeo & Google Drive via the API.
 You must download the file content first and then upload it as any other attachment.